lanejm/crealyticstest/README.md

 FUNCTIONALITY
 -------------
 You can search for items based off of title.
 Search bar dynamically loads items as keys are pressed.
-Returns 100 items. **not fully functional, currently***
+Returns 100 items. **Not fully functional, currently**

 AUTHORS
 -------